 Your learning needs and preferences are our expert directors' first priority when helping you choose your Los Angeles tutor.

 Your Los Angeles tutor can customize your lessons and present concepts in engaging, easy-to-understand ways.

 Students who receive individualized teaching progress and master concepts faster.

 CONVENIENT HOME OR ONLINE INSTRUCTION

-Your tutors come to you, so times and locations are flexible.
+Your tutor comes to you, so times and locations are flexible.
 Meet at your Los Angeles home, online, or any place of your choosing.

 A dedicated director will be available to ensure your sessions are progressing effectively.

 ...Children tutored individually performed two standard deviations better than children who received conventional classroom instruction -- a huge difference.

 - Your tutor tailors his or her methodolgy to your needs

 - Personalized teaching more effectively motivates students to learn